 - And finally, you must have a Dutch bank account.

-If you meet these basic requirements, congratulations, you can move on to the next round of specifications!
+If you meet these basic requirements, congratulations, you can move on to the next round of requirements!

 Requirements for the student/tuition fee loan

-The student loan is not specifically towards your tuition fee.
-To be eligible for the student loan, you need to be an EU/EEA or Swiss resident and have lived in the Netherlands for at least the last 5 years.
-For both of these loans, you must pay it back!
+The student loan is not specifically for your tuition fee.
+To be eligible for the student loan, you need to be an EU/EEA or Swiss resident and have lived in the Netherlands for the last 5 years or more.
+You must pay both of these loans back!